coderGirlSu/Marketplace/README.md

 Buyer's perspective:

-- As a buyer, I want to be able to have a search bar to search for related items, so that I can find items I'm interested in faster.
+- As a buyer, I want to be able to search for related items, so that I can find items I'm interested in faster.
-- As a buyer, I want to have a section that shows all the items I've purchased，so that I can easily see all the information about the items I've purchased.
+- As a buyer, I want to see a list of the items I've purchased，so that I can easily see all the information about the items I've purchased.
-- As a buyer, I want to have a Contact Seller section where I can message the seller, so that I can easily inquire about the specifics of the item I want to buy.
+- As a buyer, I want to send messages to sellers, so that I can easily inquire about the specifics of the item I want to buy.
-- As a buyer, I want to know some terms that describe the condition of used goods without specific definitions, so that I can imagine the condition of the goods based on the conditions described on the website, in case I buy a dishonest product.
+- As a buyer, I want to understand the terms that describe the condition of used goods, so that I can know the condition of the goods before I purchase something.
-- As a buyer, I want to have the function of purchasing goods and remind me that the purchase has been successful after purchase, so that I can ensure that I have successfully purchased the goods I like.
+- As a buyer, I want to be able to purchase goods and confirm that the purchase has been successful, so that I can obtain the goods I like and be confident the purchase was successful.
-- As a buyer, I want to be able to know which items have been sold out, so that I can make sure I don't keep buying that item.
+- As a buyer, I want to know which items are sold out, so that I don't try to buy them.
 - As a buyer, I want to see all product listings without registering or logging in, so that I can be sure if this is the type of site I'm looking for.

 Seller's perspective:

 - As a seller, I want to have a section that displays all of my products listing, so that I can easily see how all of my listings are selling.
-- As a seller, I want to have a section where I can view and reply messages, so that I can easily view all the inquiries sent to me by buyers and reply in a timely manner.
+- As a seller, I want to have a section where I can view and reply to messages, so that I can easily view all the inquiries sent to me by buyers and reply in a timely manner.
-- As a seller, I want the picture and link of the corresponding product can be attached to the buyer's inquiry message at the same time, so that I can clearly know which product the buyer is inquiring about and quickly find the information of the product.
+- As a seller, I want the picture and link of the corresponding product can be attached to the buyer's inquiry message, so that I can clearly know which product the buyer is inquiring about and quickly find the information for the product.
 - As a seller, I want to have an obvious and convenient button to add new items, so that I can add items that I want to sell at any time.
 - As a seller, I want to be able to edit my products, so that I can update or delete the products I list at any time, and also buyers can get the latest product information.
-- As a seller, I want to be able to upload images, describe items condition and information, so that buyer can clearly know the detailed condition of the product.
+- As a seller, I want to be able to upload images and describe items' conditions, so that buyers can clearly know the detailed condition of the product.

 ---